RAHULRR1/Angular-Redux/README.md

 changes from remote in sub-branch1 feature add into main

-add funtionality in main branch by github.
+add funtionality in main branch by github- feature1 add funtionality in main branch by github- feature2